Skip to main content

 Risk-adjustment and performance evaluation

 All four metrics in the new performance monitoring system are risk-adjusted.
 Risk-adjusted models compare a program’s observed performance to its expected performance.
 The SRTR attempts to adjust for each program’s respective risk level by taking into account many factors.
-These include program-specific characteristics of the transplant candidates, recipients and donors.
+These include program-specific characteristics of transplant candidates, recipients, and donors.
 A program’s risk level is reflected in its expected performance number.
 A program’s performance will be compared to the national performance for patients or offers with similar characteristics.

 Without risk adjustment, all programs would be expected to achieve the same observed survival rate, regardless of the acuity of their patients or the quality of the donor organs they transplant.
 The goal of using risk adjustment is to be able to differentiate between program performance, given the known patient and donor factors.